Getting published: Writing competitions for teens

 New Zealand writing competitions

-Rainbow Writing Competition Whakataetae Tuhituhi
+Rainbow Storytelling Competition

-As part of the Out of the Shelves campaign in June each year, InsideOUT Kōaro runs a national rainbow writing competition to celebrate and encourage budding rainbow storytellers to share their work.
-There are two age categories – Under 16, and 16 – 24.
-For each age category there are three writing categories – fiction (prose), poetry and non-fiction.
-Winning and shortlisted entries are published on the Out on the Shelves website and celebrated in their annual Rainbow Zine.
-Entries close 30 June 2023
+As part of the Out of the Shelves campaign in June each year, InsideOUT Kōaro runs a national rainbow storytelling competition to celebrate and encourage budding rainbow, takatāpui and MVPFAFF+ storytellers to share their work.
+There are two age categories – under 16 and 16 – 24.
+For each age category there are two storytelling categories – open and poetry.
+Rainbow Māori and Pasifika writers may also opt to have their work considered for the Māori and Pasifika award categories.

-Find out more: Rainbow Writing Competition Whakataetae Tuhituhi
+Find out more: Rainbow Storytelling Competition

 Sargeson Prize - short story competition